Workplace Harassment Prohibited

 Retaliation Prohibited

-An employee’s employment, compensation, or work assignment shall not be adversely affected by complaining or providing information about harassment.
+An employee’s employment, compensation, or work assignment shall not be adversely affected by complaining or providing information about discrimination, harassment, or retaliation in violation of this policy.
 Retaliation against employees for bringing complaints or providing information about harassment is prohibited (see Board policy 2:260), and depending upon the law governing the complaint, whistleblower protection may be available under the State Officials and Employees Ethics Act (5 ILCS 430/), the Whistleblower Act (740 ILCS 174/), and the Ill.
 Human Rights Act (775 ILCS 5/).

 An employee should report allegations of retaliation to the employee’s immediate supervisor, the Building Principal, an administrator, the Nondiscrimination Coordinator, and/or a Complaint Manager.